TinaQian2017/Milestone_532_new/README.md

 The app is made for people plan to visit the U.S.A so they can avoid dangerous places as their destination.
 ### Acknowledgement
+**Data**
 The Marshall Violent Crime dataset is used to build the app.
 More details about the dataset can be found [here](https://github.ubc.ca/ubc-mds-2017/DSCI_532_milestone1_qyue2014/tree/master/data/marshall).
+I used the data in `maps` package in R to draw the map of the United States.
+Moreover, I use information provided in the [Wikipedia](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States) to create the file "states_abbr.csv" in the data folder.